Schedule tasks in Linux with the "at" command

 At, atq and atrm Commands

-Allow jobs to be executed in the future at a predefined date or time.
-Generally the "at" command is used to schedule your job/script, "atq" is used to show jobs waiting to run and "atrm" is used to remove jobs from the queue.
-At is used normally when you need to run a job only once at a certain time/date.
+The "at" command allows jobs to be executed in the future at a predefined date or time.
+Generally the "at" command is used to schedule your job/script, "atq" is used to show jobs waiting to run and "atrm" is used to remove jobs from the queue. "at" is used normally when you need to run a job only once at a certain time/date.

 at time options

-The "at" command accepts times of the form HH:MM to run a job at a specific time of day.
+The "at" command accepts times in the form of HH:MM to run a job at a specific time of day.

 (If that time is already past, the next day is assumed.)